-The primary reading for the course is The Making of the Atomic Bomb by Richard Rhodes (Simon and Shuster, 1987); ISBN 0671441337.
+The primary reading for the course is The Making of the Atomic Bomb by Richard Rhodes (Simon and Shuster, 2012); ISBN978-1451677614.
 This book is often considered a masterpiece and won numerous awards including the Pulitzer Prize and the National Book Award.
 It has been praised by historians and by former Los Alamos weapon scientists.
 It describes the development of the nuclear physics in the first half of the 20th century as well as the development of the first nuclear weapons during the Manhattan Project.
 There will also be supplementary readings.

-The course also has assigns Michael Frayn's brilliant play Copenhagen (Anchor Publisher, 2010) ISBN978-0-4-1377371-5 This Tony Award winning play deals with a meeting between Warner Heisenberg and Niels Bohr in Nazi occupied Denmark in 1941.
+The course also has assigns Michael Frayn's brilliant play Copenhagen (Anchor Publisher, 2000) ISBN978-0385720793This Tony Award winning play deals with a meeting between Warner Heisenberg and Niels Bohr in Nazi occupied Denmark in 1941.
 The play raises many of the issue raised by the course.
-Students should either read the play, or watch a performance of it.
-There is a DVD of the play (a PBS Hollywood Presents production) starring Stephen Rea, Daniel Craig and Francesca Annis; it is available on both Amazon and Netflix.